 Juvenile Huntington’s is quite rare.
 Less than 10% of people with the disease will have Juvenile-onset.
 This can make dealing with it quite an isolating experience for the patient and their family.

 Click on the links below to find out more about Juvenile Huntington’s disease.

 In some ways, symptoms of Juvenile Huntington’s are similar to those of the adult disease, but there are some key differences.

 A gene is a piece of biological information you inherit from your parents.
 It is present in every cell of the body and tells cells what to do.

 If you have Huntington’s or Juvenile Huntington’s disease, it means you have a faulty version of the gene responsible for producing a protein that helps nerve cells (neurons) in certain parts of the brain to develop before birth.

-Our team of Specialist Huntington's Disease Advisers are here to help you - they can provide information, advice and support on all aspects of Huntington's disease.
+Our Specialist Huntington's Disease Adviser, Helen Santini, is here to help you - she can provide information, advice and support on Juvenile Huntington's disease.